Meet Alfred, the robot concierge - NewsBreak

 “Everybody understands that we need more automation to help with the labor shortage,” Cousins said.
 “It makes the worker more valuable to the organization, allows them to earn a higher wage because they’re not wasting their time doing tasks that are frankly beneath them.”

 The Savioke company is set to double its deployment of hotel robots across the country this year.
-Its newest model is advertised as being bigger and better at handling elevators.When will omicron peak in the US?
+Its newest model is advertised as being bigger and better at handling elevators.Macy’s shortens hours amid staff shortages, virus spike

 Beyond hotels, bots are also picking up the slack in all kinds of industries.